moritzschaefer/mesc-regulation_pub/README.md

 ## Additional information

-- To generate the genome track plots from figure 2, please manually fill the `file =` paths in misc/tracks_manual.ini
+- To generate the genome track plots from figure 2 (and figure 4 for Tfap4), please manually fill the `file =` paths in misc/tracks_manual.ini and mesc_tfap4_tracks.ini
 - The TPM calculation *ignores* mean fragment length, because the resulting TPM read counts wouldn't correspond to log2FCs from DESeq2 anymore.
-This is somewhat inaccurate but it is the most practical solution.
+This was the most practical solution.
 - snakePipes' mRNA-seq pipeline was used to generate read count tables and DEG analyses